JalehFar/ESSLD-experiments/README.md

 Parameter Sensitivity: The fusion parameters were optimized for specific environmental conditions (e.g., heavy fog vs. clear day) in the paper's experiments.
 If testing on samples with significantly different distributions, parameter adjustment is recommended.

+## 📜 Citation

-📜 CitationIf you find this work useful, please cite our paper:
+If you find this work useful, please cite our paper:

 @article{chen2025SeaSky,
   title={Efficient Sea-Sky Line Detection via Lightweight Segmentation and Dual Multi-Scale Fusion},